 On September 11, 2001, President George W. Bush firmly stated “None of us will ever forget this day.”
 Seventeen years later, we are a nation of amnesiacs.

-We have forgotten, and we should be ashamed.
+Many of us have forgotten, and we should be ashamed.

 You only have to sweep through your newsfeed on Facebook to find examples of supposedly offensive behavior.
 It isn’t limited only to Americans, either.
 We have the dead of incidents like Charlie Hebdo, the Bataclan, Nice, Ft.
 Hood and other smaller attacks for proof of terrorism based on behaviors deemed Islam-offensive.